 I knew I wanted them to be black, but I wasn’t too hip on painting them black.
 I wanted a sleeker look and knew I could achieve that with stain.
 Yes, stain.
 Not wood toned stain, but color stain.
 I particularly like Minwax PolyShades and have been using it for many years.
 What I like about it is:

 1. It is thin and sort of sheer looking.
 It won’t look thick or heavy on your furniture the way paint sometimes does.

 2. It is color and polyurethane applied in 1 step – which gives you a truly durable finish.
 It does take time to cure – a few days to a week before the finish is super durable.

 3. It can be applied right over any existing finish.
 I usually just take a piece of fine grit sandpaper over the surface quickly to roughen up the surface.

 4. I love the results – smooth and factory finish-like!

 The only thing I don’t like is the fact that it is oil based.
 Needs clean-up with paint thinner.
 I don’t let this bother me too much though, because the finish comes out perfect – it is worth having to clean up or just throw out a brush.

 If you don’t want to clean up a brush, you can buy a high quality foam brush.
 I used one made by Wooster.
 It is a little more expensive, but you will get a nice even finish with it.
 I have also used this stain successfully with a Wooster bristle brush made specifically for staining.

-1. Rub a piece of fine grit sandpaper over the surface of your piece.
-All it needs is a quick roughen up.
+1. Rub a piece of fine to medium grit sandpaper over the surface of your piece.
+All it needs is a quick roughing up.
 Clean off debris with a tack cloth.

 2..
 Make sure you stir the stain well before applying.
 Dip tip of brush into can and start from the center of your piece out to the edges using long light strokes.
 You don’t want to apply it too heavily.
 2 or 3 light coats are much better than a heavy coat.
 Continue staining until the piece is covered.
 Let dry.